-The trees (or other anchor points) you select should be about 10 to 15 feet apart.
-This gives the hammock enough space to fit and sag at a comfortable angle.
+The two trees (or other anchor points) should be about 10 to 15 feet apart.
+This will help you achieve the most comfortable hammock hang angle possible.

 Take your time while fixing the anchor points.
-Chances are the ground is uneven if you’re camping, so you want to make sure that the hammock is hung between the two trees at the same height.
+There’s a good chance the ground is uneven where you’re camping, so you want to make sure that your hammock is hung evenly between the two trees at the same height.

 Attach Hammock to Straps

 Once both support straps are firmly attached to the two trees, attach your hammock to the straps.

 Some models have the straps built into the hammock.
 Other models require you to attach them separately.

 Attaching the straps to the hammock separately basically just consists of clipping one carabiner on the hammock itself to one strap and the other carabiner to the other strap.

 It might take a little experimentation to find your preferred hammock camping sleeping position, especially on your first few outings.